-You’ll need to look for available light sources for your photos.
-This can mean night street lights, light from shop windows, or a night street vendor’s stall.
+You’ll need to look for available light sources for your images.
+This can mean night street lights, light from shop windows, or a night vendor’s stall.

-In general try to avoid bright lights in the background; they can overpower your scene.
-This is the most important factor when making a good photo.
+In general, try to avoid bright lights in the background.
+They can overpower your scene.
+This is the most crucial factor when aiming for a good picture.
 Take care of this first before moving onto other factors.

 An image is a lot less potent without a story behind it.
 This means observing the scene and the interactions among people.
 And then getting that moment of capture.

-It’s difficult to say you have a city street night photo, if your photo shows a person’s face.
-Even if the person’s face dominates the photo, and the background is dark, you still need context.
+It’s difficult to say you have a street night photograph if your picture shows a person’s face.
+Even if the person’s face dominates the image, and the background is dark, you still need context.

-Look for things like a customer picking up food, or an audience enjoying the music of a city street night busker.
-Empty streets are interesting, but fall short sue to the lack of the personal element.
+Look for things like a customer picking up food, or an audience enjoying the music of a busker.
+Empty streets are interesting but fall short due to the lack of the personal element.

-11. Why You Should Aim for a Variety of Photos
+11. Why You Should Aim for a Variety of Pictures

 As with all forms of photography, more variety will add interest to your work.
-Try to get some photos where you stand back and get more of the wider scene.
-Then take some photos that focus much more on one subject.
+Try to take some pictures where you stand back and get more of the wider scene.
+Then take some pictures that focus much more on one subject.

 To achieve this, try changing the lens you use, for different focal lengths.
-Then also get closer, or farther away from your main scene.
+Then also go closer, or farther away from your main scene.

 Then there are other techniques like shooting against the light to produce silhouettes.

-It’s vital you control the background of your photo.
+It’s vital you control the background of your photograph.
 Are there distracting bright lights in the background?
 Are other people’s limbs protruding out of your main subject’s face in the background?

-A slight change in the angle you’re taking the photo from could improve the background.
-And make your photo better.
+A slight change in the angle you’re taking the picture from could improve the background.
+And it makes your image even better.

 The correct application of good photographic techniques is what photography is all about.
-When it comes to night street photography, a few of these will really help you.
+When it comes to night street photography, a few of these will help you.